software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 9
 >
-> Create a new "test" label for test-related tasks.
+> To classify test-related issues, create a new "test" [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels).
+Add the "test" label for issues that are related to testing (automated or manual) some part of the application.

 {: .highlight }